apache/fury-site/docs/specification/xlang_implementation_guide.md

 Ordinary Dart `ForyStruct` inheritance is a code-generation-time field discovery, normalization, access, construction, and flattening change.
-It does not redesign the runtime reference protocol.
+It does not redesign the reference protocol.

 For a concrete annotated child, the generator walks the instantiated superclass and applied-mixin storage chain rather than only the child's direct